Setup | Retrieve clinical documents | RecordSync & Consent | Imported clinical documents | Reconcile clinical data

 - Select the Access RecordSync checkbox and then select Save Permissions.

-Set up the organization profile
+Set up your practice's organization profile

 - Select Account > Organization Profile.